IanRockwell/McServerStatusBot/README.md

 ## Additional Notes

-- Ensure that the bot has the necessary permissions to read messages and send messages in the specified alert channel!
+- Ensure that the bot has the necessary permissions to read messages and send messages in the specified alert channel, as well as ping the admin role specified!